 To counter this we must grasp the Dionysian elemental ecstacies [sic] that are exultant and rampant in nature.
 Only thereby shall we free ourselves of the illusion of separate, “authentic” existence.
 Dare I say it?
 What we are are reflections of the Absolute into itself.
 Therefore each of us is the whole Absolute, individuating itself within itself.
 If das Man lags behind and stubbornly refuses to actualize, it can be excused for this on the basis that the Gesellschaft is presently plagued by capitalist exploitation and nihilistic leveling.
 Das Man is still Absoluter Geist, even if Geist is presently sick with the tumor called Zuckenberg.

 Therefore Hegel, and therefore a rejuvenation of the perspective of Absolute Spirit, which is the only perspective from which global environmental law comes on the scene of history as the actualization of the divine λόγος, which is all truth and love.
+[April 12th: Yet the universal telos must not be reduced, via an insipid naturalism, to environmental law.
+Rather the ascention of humanity comes first, and from this issues the necessity of a healthy environment.
+The primacy of the human being over nature must not be inverted.]

 In Hegel’s words: